-Cats are so suited to apartment life that most apartment pet policies allow 1 or 2 cats per apartment even if they have a no dog policy.
-There is absolutely zero reason to think you couldn’t own a cat in an apartment.
-UNLESS the apartment is incredibly small and you struggle to fit all your belongings inside or your apartment complex has a no-cat policy.
-Whether you already own a cat or you’re thinking about one, here are some tips if your residence is an apartment.
+Cats are so suited to apartment life that most apartment pet policies allow 1 or 2 cats per apartment even if they have a no-dog policy.
+There is absolutely zero reason to think you couldn’t own a cat in an apartment (unless the apartment is incredibly small and you struggle to fit all of your belongings inside or your apartment complex has a no-cat policy).
+Whether you already own a cat or you’re thinking about getting one, here are some tips if your residence is an apartment.

-Many cat owners, especially those of us that live in houses, get a little lax with our home maintenance, especially when it comes to the litterbox.
+Many cat owners, especially those of us that live in houses, get a little lax with our home maintenance, especially when it comes to the litter box.
 It’s no one’s favorite chore, so we tend to ignore it and avoid it.
-However, if you’re a cat owner living in an apartment, you should be actively cleaning your litterbox at least once a day.
-Not only is it sanitary, it will also keep the smell from spreading around your already cramped place.
+However, if you’re a cat owner living in an apartment, you should be actively cleaning your litter box at least once a day.
+Not only is it sanitary, but it will also keep the smell from spreading around your already cramped place.

-In addition to sanitation, a clean litterbox keeps your cat happy.
-Your cat is more likely to be destructive and standoffish when his or her litterbox is full because they don’t feel comfortable going to the bathroom there.
-In addition, your cat is less likely to have an accident if he or she knows that the litterbox is a clean place for them to go.
-If you need to help with litterbox management, read our helpful list of things to consider.
+In addition to sanitation, a clean litter box keeps your cat happy.
+Your cat is more likely to be destructive and standoffish when his or her litter box is full because they don’t feel comfortable going to the bathroom there.
+In addition, your cat is less likely to have an accident if he or she knows that the litter box is a clean place for them to go.
+If you need help with litter box management, read our helpful list of things to consider.

-It’s no secret that the litterbox can be gross.
-This leads many cat owners to place the litterbox in more private areas such as basements and closets.
+It’s no secret that the litter box can be gross.
+This leads many cat owners to place the litter box in more private areas such as basements and closets.
 However, apartment owners don’t have the luxury of a basement or extra closet space.
-Thus, the litterbox becomes not only a smell and hygiene issue but also an eyesore.
-If you live in an apartment, you might consider buying a litterbox that’s been designed to hide in plain sight.
-Fancy litterboxes aren’t the only way you can hide the litterbox though!
-Plenty of furniture makers are catching on to the need that cat owners have for discreet litterboxes.
-Search for one that works for your living situation and your cat.
+Thus, the litter box becomes not only a smell and hygiene issue but also an eyesore.
+If you live in an apartment, you might consider buying a litter box that’s designed to hide in plain sight.
+Fancy litter boxes aren’t the only way you can hide the litter box though!
+Plenty of furniture makers are catching on to the need that cat owners have for discreet litter boxes.
+However, not all cats will want to use a hidden litter box.
+So search for one that works for your living situation and your cat.

 3. There is no privacy

-One thing you should know before you get a cat, or you already know if you already have a cat, is that there is zero privacy in a home with a cat.
+One thing you should know before you get a cat (or you already know if you already have a cat) is that there is zero privacy in a home with one of these furry friends.
 In the first few weeks your cat spends in your apartment, it’ll explore every nook, cranny, corner, and crawlspace it can fit into.
-You should make sure before you bring the cat into your home you do a deep clean and ensure those places stay clean while your cat lives in the space.
+You should make sure before you bring the cat into your home that you do a deep clean and ensure those places stay clean while your cat lives in the space with you.

 The no-privacy rule also extends to the bathroom!
 Be sure you close your door and that it latches tightly, lest you find your self the victim of a cat staring at you while you are in the shower.
 Your cat is also likely to cozy up on the rug or sit right outside the door if you spend some time in the bathroom.
 They hate being far away from you!